-Manitoba Health Plan: Benefits and Coverage – An Overview
+Manitoba Health Plan: Summary of Benefits and Coverage Overview

-All permanent residents of Manitoba who have lived in the province for at least 6 months can take advantage of the Manitoba Health coverage as well as the provincial drug benefits Pharmacare.
+All permanent residents of Manitoba who have lived in the province for at least 6 months can take advantage these benefits.

 The benefits of Manitoba health are as follows:

 - • Medically required physician services.